-You will be required to comply with this standard if you use explosive powered tools at your workplace.
+You will need to comply with this standard if you use explosive powered tools at your workplace.
 An explosive-powered tool (EPT) is defined as a tool or device whereby a stud, pin, dowel, screw, rivet, spike or other object is driven against, into or through a substance by means of an explosive.
 It does not include a nail gun, as an explosive charge is not used.

 This standard provides guidance on the selection, operation and maintenance of the explosive-powered tools and their explosive charges and fasteners.
 This standard also contains requirements for their design, construction and performance.

 The explosive-powered tools and their charges must comply with the design requirements in this standard.
 You must also use them only in accordance with this standard.